sharp100/DynamicShaderPlugin/setPulseTime_down.markdown

 ## Overview

-Sets the time for the outward pulse
+Sets the time for the inward pulse

 ## Syntax